“Matters of State” or “administrative matters”: the scope of the House of Justice

 (The Baha’i World, Volume 11 (1946-1950), page 67)

-Shoghi Effendi’s translation will naturally supersede that by Habib Taherzadeh, and the question of whether Baha’u’llah really said that matters of state should be referred to the House of Justice — and what he might have meant by it if he did say this — can be consigned to the dustbin.
-Nevertheless, I’ve left the version of this entry from April 12, 2008, as amended to 2010, below, for those who wish to trace the reasoning behind the translation options.
-While Shoghi Effendi’s newly discovered translation matches mine, there is no guarantee that Shoghi Effendi followed the same reasoning as I have.
+Shoghi Effendi’s translation (and his understanding of the Bahai teachings) will naturally supersede the translation in Tablets of Baha’u’llah, which is seriously misleading, and provides ammunition for those opponents who try to present the Bahai community as a potential threat to the government.
+The question of whether Baha’u’llah really said that matters of state should be referred to the House of Justice — and what he might have meant by it if he did say this — can now be consigned to the dustbin.
+Nevertheless, I’ve left the version of this blog posting from April 12, 2008, as amended to 2010, below, for those who wish to trace the reasoning behind the translation options.
+Please note that while Shoghi Effendi’s newly discovered translation matches mine, there is no guarantee that Shoghi Effendi followed the same reasoning as I have below, from my own study of the Persian text.

 “The people” also requires a note, for in the Bahai Writings and in Shoghi Effendi’s translations, it is used to refer to a religious community or an ethnicity.
 I have commented in more detail on the meaning of mellat or “people” in 19th century Persian below.
 Suffice to say that while mellat can mean people, it has the connotation of the members a specific religious community.
 In this case, it must refer to the Bahai community, for the Bahai community by definition is the one led by the House of Justice.
 Incidentally, this use of “people” to refer to a religious community casts light on the pair “peoples and nations,” or vice versa, which is so common in the Bahai Writings.
 In some cases it may be rhetorical parallelism, and in some cases it refers to ethnicities and nationalities, but it may also be a reference to two different aspects of human society, the religious and the political.